yuanqing/node-module-patterns/README.md

 - [Function Returning a Function](#iv-function-returning-a-function)
 - [Constructor](#v-constructor)

-The examples given are also available in the [`src`](https://github.com/yuanqing/node-module-patterns/blob/master/src) directory.
+All examples are available in the [`examples`](https://github.com/yuanqing/node-module-patterns/blob/master/examples) directory.

 ## I. Function